This post may contain affiliate links. Please read our disclosure policy.

 - We prefer to coarsely chop the egg whites and yolks, so the finished egg salad has a bit of texture as you bite into it.

 - Use a good mayonnaise in your egg salad.
 Our homemade mayonnaise is easy, delicious and extra silky.
 But if you go the store-bought route, we recommend Hellmann’s mayonnaise.
-Just keep in mind that it is really easy to put too much mayonnaise in an egg salad, so start with a little, then add more as needed.
-We think we have the proportions of mayonnaise-to-egg just right in this classic egg salad recipe.
+Just keep in mind that it’s really easy to put too much mayonnaise in an egg salad, so start with a little, then add more as needed.
+We think we have the proportions of mayonnaise-to-egg just right in this recipe.

 - Season with a pinch of table salt and white pepper.
-Table salt is preferred over coarse kosher salt because it will dissolve more easily in your egg salad dressing.
+Table salt is preferred over coarse kosher salt because it will dissolve more easily in your salad dressing.
 Similarly, white pepper is ground more finely than black pepper, plus you won’t see black flecks throughout your egg salad.

 - Mix in the mayonnaise and seasonings while the eggs are still warm.
 This will help infuse the flavors throughout the salad, as well as make it easier to mix together.